gyan-sharma/sm-docv1/content/docs/supported-blockchains/permissioned-networks/Hyperledger-Besu.md

 **SettleMint's Enterprise Ethereum networks always use QBFT**

-In IBFT 2.0 networks, a group of nodes are selected to form the pool of validators.
-These nodes will be in charge of determining if a proposed block is suitable for addition to the chain.
-One of these validator nodes will be arbitrarily selected as the proposer.
-This single proposer, having received messages from the pool of validators, will decide what to add to the chain.
-This is presented as a proposed block to the other validators.
-Only if a majority (66% or more) of the validators deems the block valid will it be added to the ledger.
-At the end of each consensus round, the validators select a new proposer and the process is repeated.
-IBFT 2.0 has immediate finality.
-There are no forks and all valid blocks are included in the main chain.
+In QBFT networks, a set of validator nodes is responsible for maintaining consensus on the blockchain.
+Similar to IBFT, these validators participate in a round-based process to propose and validate blocks.
+At the start of each round, one validator is chosen as the proposer.
+This proposer puts forward a new block to be added to the chain.

+The remaining validators review the proposed block and share their votes.
+If a supermajority (at least 66%) of the validators agree that the block is valid, it is finalized and committed to the chain.
+Like IBFT 2.0, QBFT achieves immediate finality — blocks are either committed or discarded in a single round.
+There are no forks, and every valid block becomes a permanent part of the main chain.

+QBFT enhances performance and fault tolerance over IBFT by introducing optimizations for large validator sets, making it better suited for enterprise-grade and high-throughput networks.

 When you deploy a Hyperledger Besu blockchain network on SettleMint, it should be Byzantine fault tolerance.